osg-htc/docs/docs/common/registration.md

 Registering Resource Downtimes
 ------------------------------

-Resource downtime is a period of time for which one or more of the grid services of a registered resource are unavailable.
+Resource downtime is a finite period of time for which one or more of the grid services of a registered resource are unavailable.

+!!! note
+    If your registered resource is expected to be in downtime for an undetermined amount of time, set `Active: False` in the resource instead.

 Downtimes are stored in YAML files alongside the resource group YAML files as described [here](#registering-resources).

 For example, downtimes for resources in the `CHTC-Slurm-HPC` resource group of the `CHTC` site at the `University of